a-ignatov-parc/tvdml/README.md

   )));
 ```

-> This is small example of using navigation and rendering modules to handle routes and show them to user.
+> This is a small example of navigation and rendering modules usage which helps handle routes and show views to the user.

-Here is a complete api of navigation module:
+Here is a complete navigation module api:

 - `TVDML.handleRoute(routeName)` — Creates pipeline for route handling.
 Only one pipeline can be created for the route.
 Otherwise it will throw error.